dbeltra/scryfall-mcp/README.md

 ### Running the project

-Running the project with `uv run scryfall.py` should display "mcp server started" in the console, however this is intended to be ran by an MCP host, like Claude Desktop.
+Running the project with `uv run scryfall.py "Atraxa"` should display the scryfall results for the Atraxa card in the console, however this is intended to be ran by an MCP host, like Claude Desktop.

 ### Integration with Claude Desktop